badbuddhatrades/DragDropBracketManager/README.md

 **Thank you for using Drag-Drop Bracket Manager!**

-*© 2025 BadBuddha Trades | User-Based Licensing Available*
+*© 2025 BadBuddha Customs LLC | User-Based Licensing Available*